Access policy for Special Collections

 Visitors and External Readers

 Non-members of the College, including those from other colleges in Oxford, must make an appointment before visiting as facilities for external readers are limited.
-Please email the Librarian with your requirements as far in advance as possible to ensure we can accommodate you.
+Please email the Library with your requirements as far in advance as possible to ensure we can accommodate you.

 All requests for filming in the Library should be directed to the Domestic Bursar in the first instance.